-This is from an archeological site called Hasanlu, level IVB, which was burned after a military attack.
+These human remains were unearthed in 1972 at the Teppe Hasanlu archaeological site, located in the Solduz Valley in the West Azerbaijan Province of Iran.
+The site was burned after a military attack.
 People from both fighting sides were killed in the fire, which apparently spread quite unexpectedly and quickly through the town.
-These skeletons were found in a plaster grain bin, probably hiding from soldiers, they almost certainly asphyxiated quickly because of the fire.
-They are both male, which could indicate a family connection (or maybe a homosexual relationship).
+The skeletons were found in a plaster grain bin, probably hiding from soldiers, and they almost certainly asphyxiated quickly.
 The “head wound” is actually from modern-day excavators.
-The skeleton couple was unearthed in 1972.

-The source of this image comes from the Penn Museum and they have name it as “The Lovers”.
-Its description reads:
+The original source of this image is the Penn Museum and officially named “The Lovers”.
+Its description in the museum label reads:

-Teppe Hasanlu, located in northwest Iran is a very famous archaeological site of an ancient city and was excavated in 10 seasons between 1956 and 1974 by a team from the University Museum, University of Pennsylvania and the Metropolitan Museum of New York.
-Many valuable artifact were unearthed, including this eternal couple.
+Teppe Hasanlu, located in northwest Iran is a very famous archaeological site of an ancient city and was excavated in ten seasons between 1956 and 1974 by a team from the University Museum, University of Pennsylvania, and the Metropolitan Museum of New York.
+Many valuable artifacts were unearthed, including this eternal couple.